Music production

 iLok, USB key, cloud auth

-Slate, Waves, Antares, UAD all use various combinations of iLok, USB keys, or machine-bound licenses.
-Remio does not move any of these.
-The dongle stays plugged into the studio Mac.
-The iPad client opens the streamed DAW and every plugin authorises against the dongle as normal.
-Roaming licenses with cloud auth (Waves Cloud, iLok Cloud) also behave normally.
+Slate, Waves, Antares and UAD all use iLok, USB keys, or machine-bound licences.
+Remio moves none of them.
+The dongle stays plugged into the studio Mac; the iPad opens the streamed DAW and every plugin authorises as normal.
+Cloud auth (Waves Cloud, iLok Cloud) behaves normally too.

 Hardware DSP plugins

-DSP plugins that run on dedicated hardware (UAD-2 Satellite, Apollo Quad, Antelope FPGA, SSL Native) execute on the hardware attached to the studio Mac.
-The streamed DAW shows the plugin UIs and routes the audio through the DSP exactly as it would on a local session.
-Latency through the DSP is the same as a local session because nothing about that path goes through Remio.
+UAD-2 Satellite, Apollo Quad, Antelope FPGA, SSL Native — DSP that runs on dedicated hardware executes on the gear attached to the studio Mac.
+The streamed DAW shows the plugin UIs and routes audio through the DSP exactly as a local session would.
+Latency through the DSP is unchanged; nothing about that path goes through Remio.

 Real workflows